Gainesville Nursing Home Abuse Attorneys

 Gainesville Nursing Home Abuse

-Nursing Home Abuse Attorney in Gainesville, Florida
+Helping Victims of Nursing Home Abuse in Florida Get Compensation

 One of the most difficult decisions you can make is the one to place an elderly loved on in a nursing home or assisted living facility.
 Such facilities are places that can handle medical and day-to-day living needs that they cannot handle on the outside themselves any longer.
 The hope is that the people and facilities we entrust the care of our loved ones to would provide them the same level of personal attention that they experience on the outside.
 Sadly, however, nursing home abuse is becoming an epidemic in the United States as more and more people reach elderhood.
 An estimated 5 million seniors are the victims of some form of abuse each year, and there are innumerable other cases that go unreported.
 If you suspect one of your loved ones in an assisted living facility is being abused, our experience attorneys can help bring the ones responsible to justice.

-Types and Signs of Elder Abuse
+Types and Signs of Nursing Home Abuse

 - Bruises or cuts that are unexplained